Degree Fields

 Working Environment

-Most people in this industry work in comfortable offices; however, long hours, including evenings and weekends, are common.
-About 24 percent of employees worked 50 or more hours per week in 2004.
+Long working hours, including evenings and weekends, are common in the securities industry.
+About 1 in 5 employees worked 50 or more hours per week in 2008.
 Even when not working, professionals in the industry must keep abreast of events that may affect the markets in which they specialize.
-Opportunities for part-time work are limited--only about 8 percent worked part time, compared to 16 percent of workers in all industries combined.
-In 2003, the incidence of work-related injury and illness was only 0.5 cases per 100 full-time workers, much lower than the 5.0 cases per 100 workers for the entire private sector.
-Working conditions vary by occupation.
+Opportunities for part-time work are limited—only about 8 percent worked part time, compared to 16 percent of workers in all industries combined.

-Increasingly, sales agents for many of the brokerage and mutual fund companies work in call centers, opening accounts for individuals, entering trades, and providing advice over the phone on different investment products.
+During the day, sales agents spend most of their time on the phone soliciting business or with customers.
+Sales agents at brokerage and mutual fund companies increasingly work in call centers, opening accounts for individuals, entering trades, and providing advice over the phone on different investment products.
+This is almost exclusively true in discount brokerages.
 Although many simply respond to inquiries and do not actively solicit customers, others may be required to contact potential clients.
-Call centers also employ a large number of customer service representatives, who answer questions for current clients about their accounts and make any needed changes or transfers.
-All workers in call centers must maintain a professional and courteous attitude, work well under pressure, and be able to speak for long periods of time.
+Call centers also employ customer service representatives, who answer questions for current clients about their accounts and make any needed changes or transfers.
+All workers in call centers must maintain a professional and courteous attitude and work well under pressure.
 Many call centers operate 24 hours a day, 7 days a week, and employees may be required to work evenings and weekends.

-Personal financial advisors work in offices or out of their homes.
-Most work regular business hours, but many accommodate clients by visiting them at their homes in the evenings or on weekends.
-Office and administrative support workers usually work a 40-hour week, but overtime may be necessary during times of heavy trading.
+Personal financial advisors work in professional office environments.
+Most work between 40 and 50 hours per week, but many accommodate clients by visiting them at their homes in the evenings or on weekends.
+Office and administrative support workers usually work a 40-hour week, but overtime may sometimes be necessary.

 Industry Forecast

-Wage and salary employment in securities, commodities, and other investments is projected to rise 16 percent from 2004 to 2014, compared to the 14 percent increase expected for wage and salary employment across all industries.
-Employment growth will be driven primarily by increasing levels of investment in securities and commodities in the global marketplace, as well as the growing need for investment advice.
-In addition to the many new job openings stemming from this growth, a large number of openings will arise as people retire or leave the industry for other reasons.
+Wage and salary employment in the securities, commodities, and other investments industry is projected to rise 12 percent from 2008 to 2018, compared to the 11 percent increase across all industries.
+Employment growth will be driven by increasing levels of investment in securities and commodities in the global marketplace, as well as the growing need for investment advice.
+However, projected growth rates are expected to be more moderate than in the past due to the financial crisis.

 Related Degree Fields